Beijing, China: Entrance from Tianamen Sqaure to the Forbidden City.

 Ferries from China to Japan

-The other shipping company is the China-Japan International Ferry Company, www.shinganjin.com, which also sails weekly from Shanghai to Japan, going alternately to Kobe or Osaka.
+The Japan-China International Ferry Company, www.shinganjin.com, sails weekly from Shanghai to Japan, going alternately to Kobe or Osaka.

 Shanghai ► Japan